AgeOfMarcus/ai-control/README.md

 ## [Video Demo (*YouTube*)](https://youtu.be/0evGdb2RLDY)

 # features
 Can do anything exposed in the Termux API.
-Also includes a few utility tools in `UtilTools.py` (so far just a `sleep` tool).
+Also includes a few utility tools in `UtilTools.py` (so far just a `sleep` tool). **Not all of these have been tested, so please open an issue if you find something not working.**

 * BatteryStatusTool
 * BrightnessTool